The Thrive Approach

 Based on established neuroscience, attachment theory and child development, the Thrive Approach provides training and an online profiling and action-planning tool to equip adults with the knowledge, insights and resources needed to develop the relationships that help children and young people to flourish and learn.

-Sally Watkins is our lead Thrive practitioner in school.
+Mrs Sally Watkins is our lead Thrive practitioner in school.
 She supports the class teachers in profiling (assessing) the children they teach and writing action plans for support.
-Once assessed, Sally takes individuals or small groups to work on small step targets.
+Once assessed, Mrs Watkins takes individuals or small groups to work on small step targets.

 "We believe all children can embrace who they are,